 There's a gardening cliché that says shrubs—along with trees—are the bones of a landscape.
 Like most clichés, there is some truth in that statement because once you choose the best shrubs for your landscape, the rest seems to fall into place.

-Shrubs are perennials, which means they regrow every year, and they have many woody stems that grow from the root—unlike a tree, which has one trunk.
+Shrubs are perennials, which means they continue to grow year after year.
+Generally, they have multiple woody stems that grow from the root—unlike a tree, which has one trunk.
 Many of the best shrubs have rounded shapes that add a softness to your landscaping.
 They don't grow as tall as trees, although some can reach 10 to 13 feet in height.

 Some shrubs are deciduous, and some are evergreen.
-There are shrubs with short-lived blooming seasons and others that bloom throughout the summer and into the fall.
-Blooms come in all colors, as does the foliage.
+There are shrubs with short-lived blooming seasons in springtime and others that bloom throughout the summer and into the fall.
+Some shrubs even bloom in winter.
+Blooms come in many colors, and there are also different hues and shades of foliage.
 Some shrubs are at their best at the first signs of spring, while others don't become showy until the fall.

 How Shrubs Are Used

 If you were starting a landscape from scratch, you could not go wrong by putting the best shrubs in place first and then filling in with other plantings.
-When used as foundation plants, they can provide spring and summer color as well as texture around the foundation of the house.
+When used as foundation plants, evergreen shrubs provide year-round color as well as texture around the foundation of the house.
 It's best to choose low-growing species so that they don't get out of hand and block the windows of the house.